-In the United States, about three out of every 10 plant species is threatened.
-Scientists predict that as more information and knowledge about plant populations around the world is gathered, this number will increase dramatically.
+In the United States, about three out of every 10 plant species are threatened.
+Scientists predict that as more information and knowledge about plant populations around the world are gathered, this number will increase dramatically.

 Care for the Rare

 The Garden is a member of Botanic Gardens Conservation International (BGCI) and has registered to support the International Agenda for Botanic Gardens in Conservation.

 The U.S. Botanic Garden grows more than 500 rare plants and has collaborated with BGCI on the Care for the Rare project, a free resource for gardens to communicate conservation stories of threatened plants in their collections.